 Candidates for Surgery

-Your doctor will closely examine your knee.
+Orthopaedic in West Delhi will closely examine your knee.
 He or she will try to determine the location of your pain.
 Your doctor will also test your knee for range of motion and ligament quality.
-If your knee is too stiff, or if the ligaments in your knee feel weak or torn, then your doctor will probably not recommend unicompartmental knee replacement (although you still may be a great candidate for total knee replacement).
+If your knee is too stiff, or if the ligaments in your knee feel weak or torn, then your doctor will probably not recommend unicompartmental knee replacement surgery in West Delhi (although you still may be a great candidate for total knee replacement).

 Good candidate for partial knee replacement.
 (Left) In this x-ray, the lateral compartment has a normal joint space, and the medial compartment has severe arthritis with “bone-on-bone” degeneration.
 (Right) The same knee after partial knee replacement.